1996 New Zealand general election: Electoral redistribution

 The House of Representatives was to have 120 seats, of which 65 were filled through electorate MPs (16 from South Island electorates, 44 from North Island electorates, and 5 from Māori electorates).
 This left 55 list seats to be filled.
-An outcome of the election was that no overhang seats were required.
+An outcome of the election was that no overhang seats were produced.
+(If they had been, compensation seats might have been required.)

 MPs retiring in 1996

 Eleven MPs intended to retire at the end of the 44th Parliament.

 The election

 The date of the 1996 election was 12 October; it was brought forward slightly to avoid the need for a by-election following the resignation of Michael Laws, as a by-election is not needed if there will be a general election within 6 months of a seat being vacated.

 Of the 2,418,587 people registered to vote, 88.3% turned out to vote.
 The turnout was a slight improvement on the previous two elections, but still slightly lower than what would have been expected during the 1980s.
 The number of seats being contested was 120, an increase of 21 from the previous election, but as 55 of the new seats were for list candidates, the number of electorates was reduced considerably and many electorates had their boundaries amended or were abolished.
 While the number of general electorates decreased from 95 (1993) to 60 (1996), the number of Māori electorates increased from 4 to 5.

 In the election 842 candidates stood, and there were 21 registered parties with party lists.
 Of the candidates, 459 were electorate and list, 152 were electorate only, and 231 were list only.
 73% of candidates (616) were male and 27% (226) female.